 Tramadol was first approved in 1995 by the U.S. Food and Drug Administration.
 About 20 years later it became a controlled substance under the Controlled Substances Act.
 Tramadol can be ingested in tablet form (most common) or injected intravenously.

 When prescribed by a doctor or pharmacist and used in an effective dose, tramadol can treat moderate to severe pain.
 But misusing tramadol can have serious consequences.
 When people take tramadol in doses higher than prescribed, they risk dependency.
 They may also experience withdrawal symptoms if they try to stop.
+This is how how tramadol addiction can start.
 Long-term abuse of opioids like tramadol can damage organs and increase the risk of overdose or even death.

 How Addictive Is Tramadol?

 Tramadol is a powerful synthetic opioid that carries a significant risk for addiction and abuse.
 It may not be as potent as other opioids like OxyContin or Vicodin, but it still acts on the brain’s opioid receptors at a chemical level.
 It also affects the central nervous system.

 When used to treat severe pain, tramadol inhibits feelings of pain by releasing endorphins in the brain.
 This provides an analgesic effect and temporary relief.
 But once the drug wears off and its pleasurable effects are gone, cravings, drug-seeking behavior, and abuse can occur.
 Prolonged use of Tramadol carries an increased risk of overdose and death due to its potency.

 Opioids are even more dangerous when combined with other drugs or alcohol.
 The reaction between opioids and medications like antidepressants or migraine treatments can lead to serotonin syndrome.
 That is when too much serotonin hits the brain at once.
 Symptoms of serotonin syndrome include: